abdurrehmandurra/REACT-BMI-CALCULATOR/README.md

 # Getting Started with Create React App

 Creating BMI Calculator with React.js
-More Features Will Coming Soon
+More Features Will be Coming Soon